- MSCI World up 0.2%, near record high

 - Oil dips as India, Japan COVID-19 cases rise

-LONDON/TOKYO, April 22 (Reuters) - Global stocks ground higher while oil ebbed on Thursday as markets haggled over whether to bet on economic recovery in the United States and other developed markets or worry about a surge in COVID-19 cases in countries including India.
+LONDON, April 22 (Reuters) - Global stocks ground higher while oil ebbed on Thursday as investors diverged over whether to bet on economic recovery in the United States and other developed markets or worry about a surge in COVID-19 cases in India and elsewhere.

-Europe's top indexes also all opened higher ahead of the latest meeting of the European Central Bank, with the broad STOXX Europe 600 (.STOXX) up 0.5%, bolstered by upbeat earnings from Nestle (NESN.S) and Volvo (VOLVb.ST).
+With the European Central Bank holding a policy meeting, Europe's top indexes posted stronger gains.
+The broad STOXX Europe 600 (.STOXX)was up 0.5%, also bolstered by upbeat earnings from Nestle (NESN.S) and Volvo (VOLVb.ST).

 "But with a while until the next meeting – the central bank skips May – the ECB could use this opportunity to sharpen its forward guidance.
 There are also hawks lurking among the doves, meaning the get-together may not go as smoothly as forecast."